Samagra-Development/docs/blog/2020-05-31-samiksha-behind-the-scenes.md

 tags: [bureaucrats, govt engineers, govOS]
 ---

-This is a multipart behind-the-scenes series on how we built [Samiksha](https://tech.samagragovernance.in/index.php/home/ed-samiksha/) and how this led to abstracted reusable technology [components](https://samagra-development.github.io/docs/docs/ComponentsOverview) that we have today.
+This is a multipart behind-the-scenes series on how we built [Samiksha](https://tech.samagragovernance.in/index.php/home/ed-samiksha/) and how this led to the creation of abstracted reusable technology [components](https://samagra-development.github.io/docs/docs/ComponentsOverview) that we have today.

 <!--truncate-->

 ## 1. Problem Statement

-[Samiksha](https://tech.samagragovernance.in/index.php/home/ed-samiksha/) is an OpenSource product [designed](https://samagra-development.github.io/docs/blog/evolutionsamiksha) to improve school quality control activities conducted by state education department officials in government schools.
+[Samiksha](https://tech.samagragovernance.in/index.php/home/ed-samiksha/) is an Open Source product [designed](https://samagra-development.github.io/docs/blog/evolutionsamiksha) to improve school quality control activities conducted by state education department officials in government schools.
 This typically includes mentoring to support teachers based on observations of their in-class teaching practices, and monitoring to inspect the status of infrastructure and quality of school processes such as classroom teaching, availability of teaching learning materials, functional toilets, completion of civil works projects in the school and so on.

 Translating this to tech, it is essentially an ecosystem that gives